jiaohehu/NPreview/DOC-diagram.md

     shape {brick\\radical4} (0,12) (12,12)
     ```

-  + `draw` - draw/fill a given path.
+  + `stroke` - stroke a given path.
-  + `draw.dblarrow` - draw/only draw a double-arrow
+  + `stroke.fill`  - fill a path
-  + `draw.arrow` - draw/only draw a forward arrow
+  + `stroke.dblarrow` - stroke a given path and place an arrow head at the beginning and end

-    This instruction will draw lines or curves depending on the specification of
-    the path.
-Each line or curve is to appear between two path points.
-The
-    '.dblarrow' and '.arrow' variant will place arrow head at the one end or
+  + `stroke.arrow` - stroke a given path and place an arrow at the end
-    either ends of the line segment.

-    The `draw` instruction  will either draw the outline of an area given by the
+    The `stroken` instruction  without option draws the outline of a path.
-    path points, or if the (filldraw) setting is set to a 'fill' or 'filldraw',
-    also fill them and/or draw the outline again.
-If it is to fill or filldraw,
-    the last point of the path should be a cycle.
-If not then the path will be
-    made cycle by manually inserting a cycle at the end.

-    However, the `draw.dblarrow` and `draw.arrow` instruction will only draw an
-    arrow line, or double arrow line.
-It will not respond to the (filldraw)
-    setting.
+    The (linecolor) and (linewidth) settings will be pulled to see if a line width
+    or line color has be specified.
+Otherwise it uses the system default
+    of MetaPost.

+    The `stroke.fill` instruction fills the area of a path.
+    The (fillcolor) setting will be pulled to see if a fill color has
+    been specified.
+Otherwise it uses the system default of MetaPost.

+    The 'stroke.dblarrow' and 'stroke.arrow' instructions will place arrow head
+    at either end of the line segments or just at the end.

   + `circle       ` - draw/fill the half circle area at the top
   + `circle.top   ` - draw/fill the half circle area at the top